-During the 2022 permit year, various PE&O training courses and events were conducted on Fort Carson.
-Melinda Norris, the Stormwater Program Manager was responsible for the coordination and implementation of the PE&O program.
-During 2022, the stormwater program conducted outreach using direct and indirect measures with a goal to target active-duty soldiers, their families, and all federal and contracted employees on post.
+During the 2023 permit year, various PE&O training courses and events were conducted on Fort Carson.
+The Stormwater Program Manager was responsible for the coordination and implementation of the PE&O program.
+During 2023, the stormwater program conducted outreach using direct and indirect measures with a goal to target active-duty soldiers, their families, and all federal and contracted employees on post.

-7 EPO courses and 3 Construction Stormwater Trainings were held in classrooms located in the Fort Carson DPW office.
-During these times, information brochures were distributed to all attendees.
-LID O&M manuals and the "BMPs for Winter Maintenance Guide was distributed to Fort Carsons maintenance contractors.
+6 EPO courses and 1 Construction Stormwater Training were held in classrooms located in the Fort Carson DPW office.
+During these times, informational brochures were distributed to all attendees.
+LID O&M manuals and the "BMPs for Winter Maintenance Guide documents were distributed to Fort Carson's maintenance contractors.
 Facebook posts were used as indirect outreach to pass along vital information regarding pollution prevention.
 The P2 Quarterly Newsletter was distributed digitally to several sources on the Mountain Post.
 Figures for Dates, Course Rosters, Information Distribution, and copies of all outreach materials can be found in the attachments section at the end of this report.